composablehorizons/compose-icons/icons-font-awesome-brands-android/README.md

-# Font Awesome brands icons for Android
+# Font Awesome Brands icons for Android

-An Android icon library with all available Font Awesome brands icons as XML drawables.
+An Android icon library with all available Font Awesome Brands icons as XML drawables.

 ## Installation